Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 VBA Code Change Review.

-As you can see at the end of the Form_Load() Event Procedure we have added three lines of Code to set the "[Event Procedure]" option, in real-time, in their respective Event Property, when the Form is loaded into memory, and will keep it there till the Form is Closed.
-This approach will eliminate the need for keeping an empty Event Procedure stub on the Form Module to trigger the RaiseEvent Action.
+As you can see at the end of the Form_Load() Event Procedure, we have added three lines of Code to set the "[Event Procedure]" option, in real-time, in their respective Event Property, when the Form is loaded into memory, and will keep it there till the Form is closed.
+This approach eliminates the need to keep an empty Event Procedure stub on the Form Module to trigger the RaiseEvent Action.

 Save and Close the Form.
 Open it in Normal View.
 Try entering a value greater than 10 to test whether the AfterUpdate Event fires and an invalid Quantity message is displayed or not.